 Helen leads the Carolina Hunger Initiative’s collaboration with No Kid Hungry North Carolina to increase access to school breakfast.
 She has been a part of this work since the inception of the No Kid Hungry NC campaign in 2011 under Governor Bev Perdue.
 Since 2013, Helen has helped organize the NC School Breakfast Challenge, an annual recognition of the schools with the greatest increase in school breakfast participation.
 She was also a member of North Carolina’s team at No Kid Hungry’s 2018 School Breakfast Leadership Institute, which led to almost $100,000 in grants to school districts in support of innovative breakfast programs.
 Before getting involved in child nutrition, Helen taught physics for 35 years at Broughton High School in Raleigh.

 Jessica’s work focuses on food insecurity, federal nutrition programs, and nutrition and cooking education.
 She oversees the nutrition education program, research and evaluation efforts, and volunteers and interns for the Carolina Hunger Initiative.
 Jessica is a Registered Dietitian and completed her BS in nutritional sciences – dietetics from UC Berkeley and MPH from UCLA.
-She is currently finishing her doctorate in nutrition at UNC Chapel Hill.
+She recently completed her doctorate in nutrition at UNC-Chapel Hill.